cea-hpc/pcocc/docs/source/manpages/man5/resources.yaml.rst

 Syntax
 ******

 :file:`/etc/pcocc/resources.yaml` contains a key/value mapping.
-Each key represents a set of resources and the associated value contains a unique key, **networks** whose value is a list of networks to provide to VMs.
+Each key represents a set of resources and the associated value contains a key, **networks**, whose value is a list of networks to provide to VMs.
 Interfaces will be added to VMs in the same order as they appear in this list, which means that, for example, the first Ethernet network in the list should appear as eth0 in the guest operating system.
+In addition, a key **default** can be set to *True* on one of the resource sets.
+It will be used by default for VM templates which do not specify a resource-set.

 Sample configuration file